dbaldzhiev/tecscanner/README.md

 - Start a new LiDAR recording.
 - Stop the current recording.
 - View status and a history of recorded files.
+- Recordings are saved to an attached USB drive and the UI warns if no drive is present.

-The example implementation stores recordings in the `recordings/` directory and logs metadata in `recordings/recordings.json`.
-The `RecordingManager` now launches the Livox SDK recorder (similar to the `save_laz` utility from [`mandeye_controller`](https://github.com/JanuszBedkowski/mandeye_controller)) to capture real MID360 data.
+Recordings are written to a USB flash drive that is expected to be automounted by the operating system.
+Metadata is tracked in `recordings/recordings.json` on that drive.
+The `RecordingManager` launches the Livox SDK recorder (similar to the `save_laz` utility from [`mandeye_controller`](https://github.com/JanuszBedkowski/mandeye_controller)) to capture real MID360 data.